 No statutory benefits are provided.
-(Some child health and welfare services are provided under Family Allowances, below.)
+(Some health and welfare services are provided to mothers and children under Family Allowances, below.)

-Ministry of Public Administration, Labor, and Employment provides general supervision.
+Ministry of Public Administration and Labor provides general supervision.

 Managed by a tripartite council and a director, the National Social Security Fund administers the program.